ukaea/Multiparser/docs/custom_parsers.md

 In the case where you would like your parser function to accept additional keyword arguments you can add these to the definition and pass them to tracking using the `parser_kwargs` argument.

+!!! warning "Empty Data"
+    The `per_thread_callback` of `FileMonitor` only executes when new data is parsed from a modified file, not when the file is marked as modified.
+Therefore a custom parser which either does not return data, or returns explicitly an empty dictionary will never trigger the `per_thread_callback` method.

 ## Log Parsers

 In the case where the custom parser will be used in file "tailing", that is read only the latest information appended to the file, the `multiparser.parsing.tail.log_parser` decorator is used when defining the function.
 The function should take an argument `file_content` which is a string containing the latest read content, and allow an arbitrary number of additional arguments (`**_`) to be compatible with the decorator.
 It should return either:

    - Two dictionaries containing relevant metadata (usually left blank), and the parsed information: `{...}, {...}`.
    - A single dictionary representing the metadata, and a list of dictionaries (for cases where multiple lines are read in a single parse and these should be kept separate: `{...}, [{...}, ...]`.

 ```python
 from typing import Any